Bristol Water: Line of works

 A reservoir was constructed at Barrow Gurney to receive the water, and because the springs at Chewton were the source of the River Chew, the company was required to build three compensation reservoirs, so that the flow in the river could be maintained.
 Two were constructed at Litton, with a third on the Winford Brook near Chew Magna.
 Water was fed into the supply system from three service reservoirs.
 Cotham reservoir was fed by gravity from Barrow Gurney, and some of its water was then pumped to Durdham Down reservoir, which was outside the city limits at the time.
 The third reservoir at Bedminster Down supplied the district to the south of the harbour, and was fed by gravity from Cold Bath spring, a little to the west of Barrow Gurney.
 The construction work was finished in 1851, and was designed to deliver 4 e6impgal per day, but by 1860 the company had realised that this was not achievable in dry years.

-In 1862 they therefore obtained another Act of Parliament to authorise the construction of a second reservoir at Barrow.
+In 1862 they therefore obtained another act of Parliament, the Bristol Waterworks Act 1862 (25 & 26 Vict. c. xxx), to authorise the construction of a second reservoir at Barrow.
 However, there was very little rain in the winters of 1861, 1862 and 1863, resulting in the yield from the springs that fed the first reservoir being seriously depleted.
 With the second reservoir not yet completed, they resorted to obtaining water from any springs that they could, but even with temporary pumping, they could not supply more than 350000 impgal per day.
-The 1862 Act also required them to build a compensation reservoir at Barrow Gurney, to enable mills to keep operating.
+The 1862 act also required them to build a compensation reservoir at Barrow Gurney, to enable mills to keep operating.
 Barrow No. 2 reservoir was finished in 1866, and the two reservoirs could store 350 e6impgal, representing 88 days at the maximum rate of supply.
-Meanwhile, they had obtained the Bristol Waterworks Amendments Act 1865, which allowed them to obtain water from springs at Chelvey and Migdel, several miles to the west of Barrow Gurney.
+Meanwhile, they had obtained the Bristol Waterworks Amendment Act 1865 (28 & 29 Vict. c. xxvi), which allowed them to obtain water from springs at Chelvey and Migdel, several miles to the west of Barrow Gurney.
 Simpson anticipated that they might need to extract ground water in due course, and sited the Chelvey pumping station at a location where wells could be driven down into the underlying red sandstone.

-Aqueducts were constructed to bring Water from the springs to the pumping station, which could pump 1.33 e6impgal per day to Barrow Gurney, using two 60 hp pumps.
+Aqueducts were constructed to bring water from the springs to the pumping station, which could pump 1.33 e6impgal per day to Barrow Gurney, using two 60 hp pumps.
 They began to be run intermittently from May 1867, and were in regular use from July 1868.
 Simpson did not live to see wells being constructed, as he died in 1869, but work began in the following year, and many wells and boreholes were eventually constructed.
 Better pumps and steam engines were installed, enabling the station to pump 6 e6impgal per day.
 The original pumps were scrapped in 1937.